iechor/docs/content/scout/release-notes/cli.md

 ### Removed

-- The `docker scout cves --epss-date` and `docker scout cache prune --epss` flags have been removed.
+- The `iechor scout cves --epss-date` and `iechor scout cache prune --epss` flags have been removed.

 ## 1.6.1